Updated on

 Some people also see light flashes if the vitreous tugs on the retina.
 This symptom often occurs when the vitreous first starts to loosen and detach itself.
 This may or may not cause further complications.

-Floaters are typically harmless and do not signal signs of vision loss.
+Floaters are typically harmless and don’t signal vision loss.

 In rare cases, they can also be a sign of vision-threatening complications.
-Make an appointment with your ophthalmologist if your eye floaters get worse over several months.
+Make an appointment with your ophthalmologist if your eye floaters worsen over several months.

 Some eye diseases and conditions associated with floaters include: